grip-on-software/data-gathering/README.md

 within this repository, which supplies abstracted and standardized access and data storage OOP classes with various functionality.

-Finally, this repository also contains agent-only tools, a controller API and its backend daemons, and a deployment interface:
+This repository also contains agent-only tools:

 - `bigboat_to_json.py` (agent): Request the status of a BigBoat dashboard and publish this data to the controller server.
 - `generate_key.py` (agent): Generate a public-private key pair and distribute the public part to supporting sources (GitLab) and the controller server, for registration purposes.

+Finally, the repository contains a controller API and its backend daemons, and a deployment interface:

 - `controller/auth/`: API endpoints of the controller, at which agents can register themselves, pulish health status and logs, or indicate that they have exported their scraped data.